Can a Mississippi town shut off water service from another utility to collect on its own sewer bill?

 Mississippi cities have utility authority under Title 21, Chapter 27. § 21-27-11(b) defines what a "utility system" is. § 21-27-23(e) is the operational authority on rates and service termination. § 21-27-39 lets municipalities provide utility services up to five miles outside corporate limits.

 The structural fact in this opinion is that Flora's sewer authority extends beyond the city limits (under § 21-27-39), but its termination authority does not extend to services it does not provide.
-The AG's prior opinions on the topic are consistent: service-by-service authority, not bundled.
+The opinion reads Greenlee for the point that termination authority is "specific to the unpaid service provided."

 Citations